rome2o/oil-comp/project-techteam/shopify-plus-growth/proposal/09-presentation-material/slides/slide-14-timeline.md

 > "Your time commitment is minimal—3-4 hours/week for approvals and calls.
 We handle the heavy lifting.
 And you'll have clear progress to report to Josef every week."

 **For Josef:**
 > "4 weeks to launch.
-90 days to results.
+60-75 days to breakeven.
+12 months to double industry-standard returns.
 That's the fast movement you're looking for.
-No 6-month delays, no endless 'we're working on it'—clear milestones, clear timeline."
+No 6-month delays, no endless 'we're working on it'—clear milestones, clear timeline, realistic expectations."

 ---